Special-K-s-Flightsim-Bots/DCSServerBot/plugins/greenieboard/README.md

 ```
 A sample file is included in plugins/greenieboard/sample/airboss.lua

+## FunkMan Integration (Optional)
+The developers of Moose were so kind to align their new way of sending trap data from DCS via UDP with me, so we could
+generate events, that are compatible with DCSServerBot!
+To use this option, you currently need to download and link
+[FunkMan](https://github.com/funkyfranky/FunkMan), but you don't need to run it.
+I just use some rendering stuff from
+there for convenience reasons and just because they are nice and funkyfranky put a lot of effort in already.
+A true
+community collaboration though!</br>
+For enabling the FunkMan functionality, you need to enable that in your Moose lua code (samples yet to come, see Moose
+documentation for now) and you need to link the place where you downloaded FunkMan to your greenieboard.json (see below).

+**Attention**: FunkMan stores a PNG file for every trap in the "basedir" you configured for your servers
+(Saved Games\DCS.openbeta_server\trapsheets as default).
+I will add a cleanup to prune in the future, but currently,
+there is no auto-cleanup.

 ## Configuration
 Greenieboard comes as many other plugins with a JSON configuration.
 If you don't generate your own config, DCSServerBot
 will just copy over the sample by itself and use that one.
 This will do it for the most users, if you don't plan to